hcandelaria/trilogyed-interview/README.md

   * We can print/pprint the respond, the sources documentation can be outdated.
   * We should handle each posible exception separately.
     * Using the `raise_for_status` method to raise for any `HTTPError`.
 Let's make sure to import `from requests.exceptions import HTTPError`
-    * `KeyError` for any data missing from the request
+    * `KeyError` for any data missing from the request.
   * We can use tools like [Postman](https://www.getpostman.com/) to test the api and the results.

 ```python